itpathinterns/Interns_demo/README.md

 this is my code by ronakGami

-Hello All data from Ayush
+Hello All data from Ayush  all data will